|“Verifying legality of timber and wood products”

 The STLVS Standard was first presented to the timber industry for comments followed by pilot testing in July – Sept 2016 in 6 selected forest timber licenses and 6 manufacturing and export companies.
 Results of the pilot testing and the draft STLVS Standard was presented for comment and input to finalize the Principles / Criteria and indicators of the STLVS Legality Standard.

-The current STLVS Legality Standard consists of 6 Principles; 18 Criteria and 79 Indicators that define the requirements for implementation of forestry; mill and trading activities to associated Sarawak regulations.
+The current STLVS Legality Standard consists of 6 Principles; 18 Criteria and 79 Indicators that define the requirements for the implementation of forestry, mill and trading activities to associated Sarawak regulations.
 STLVS Principles 1-4 covers regulatory requirements for forest management while Principles 5-6 cover the requirements for manufacturing and trade.